mesg-foundation/engine/docs/api/service.md

 ## SubmitResult

-Let you submit a result from a task to the [Core](../guide/start-here/core.md).
-The result should be an output of the tasks
+Submit the result of a task's execution to [Core](../guide/start-here/core.md).
+The result must be defined as a task's output in the [service's definition file](../guide/service/service-file.md).

 <tabs>
 <tab title="Request">